 - When the lentils are done, Quick Release the pressure and drain the lentils.
 Rinse the inner pot and place it back into the Instant Pot.
 Select ‘sauté’ ‘level 2’ for 5 minutes, add a drizzle of vegetable oil to the pot and add the paste, stirring constantly so it doesn't burn.

 - Once the 5 minutes are up, add the cooked lentils, 90g of unsalted butter and 2 cups (500ml) of cold water into the Instant Pot.
-Select the 'slow cook' ‘low’ function for 4-6 hours (6 if possible).
+Select the 'slow cook' ‘low’ function (or 'less' on some Instant Pot models) and set the timer for 4-6 hours (6 if possible).
 Keep an eye on the lentils for the first 10-15 minutes as the heat from the sauté function can make the lentils catch on the bottom of the pot.
 After 10 minutes or so the temperature should stabilise and the lentils won’t catch.